COVID TESTING FAQ

 3. Why don’t you offer the nasopharyngeal specimen collection method?

-• The Food and Drug Administration (FDA) recently authorized, as an alternative to nasopharyngeal specimen collection, anterior nares specimen by onsite self-collection or by a healthcare professional (using a round foam swab) for the novel coronavirus.
+• The Food and Drug Administration (FDA) authorized, as an alternative to nasopharyngeal specimen collection, anterior nares specimen by onsite self-collection or by a healthcare professional (using a round foam swab) for the novel coronavirus.
 This testing method is less invasive and is safer for both individuals and healthcare professionals.

 4. Are the nasal self-swabs as accurate as the nasopharyngeal specimen collection method?